thomasWeise/moptipy/README.md

 All objective functions in [`moptipy`](https://thomasweise.github.io/moptipy) are instances of the class [Objective](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.objective.Objective).
 If you want to add a new optimization problem, you must derive a new subclass from this class.

-There are two functions you must implement:
+There are two functions you must be implemented:

 - [`evaluate(x)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.objective.Objective.evaluate) receives a candidate solution `x` as input and must return either an `int` or a `float` rating its quality (smaller values are *better*) and
 - `__str__()` returns a string representation of the objective function and may be used in file names and folder structures (depending on how you execute your experiments).